-- 1. The court in an administrative adjudication assures, through a due judicial process and within rapid and reasonable time periods, the legal protection of the constitutional and legal interests, rights and freedoms of subjects which might be violated as a consequence of the exercise or not of public functions by organs of the public administration. - 2.
+- 1. The court in an administrative adjudication assures, through a due judicial process and within rapid and reasonable time periods, the legal protection of the constitutional and legal interests, rights and freedoms of subjects which might be violated because of the exercise or failure to exercise public functions by organs of the public administration. - 2.
 The administrative court applies the principle of protection of the public interest and the lawful interests and rights of private persons. - 3.
 An organ of the public administration, as a rule, has the obligation to prove that actions performed by it are well-grounded in law and in fact. - 4.
-According to the nature of the case, an administrative court examines a case orally in judicial session or on the basis of written acts in chambers.
-The failure of the parties to appear does not constitute a reason to dismiss the adjudication.
+An Administrative court, according to the nature of the case, shall examine a case in a judicial hearing orally or in chambers based on written acts.
+Parties' failure to appear does not constitute a reason to terminate the trial.